 Speak with a New York City Employment Discrimination Lawyer Today

 Discrimination law is quite complex.
 There are multiple layers of agencies and courts to deal with.
 This is why you should always work with an experienced New York City employment attorney who can advise you on the best course of action based on the specific facts of your case.
-Contact the Law Offices of Mahir S. Nisar to schedule a free consultation with a member of our legal team today.
+Contact the Law Offices of Mahir S. Nisar to schedule a consultation with a member of our legal team today.